-Twin Cities Habitat for Humanity stepped up and applied for Washington County HOME funds to help complete these three-four unit building townhomes for deserving households that met their eligibility criteria.
-The last four units were completed and sold to homeowners in June of 2015.
+Twin Cities Habitat for Humanity applied for Washington County HOME funds to help complete its Generation Acres project consisting of 33 townhomes for deserving households that met their eligibility criteria.
+The last four units were completed and sold to homeowners this year.

-You can read more about the impact this project has had on residents in this article from the South Washington County Bulletin.
+You can read more about the impact this project has had on residents in these articles:

 We have partnered with Habitat on several projects throughout Washington County and are pleased to support their efforts to make that sense of home a reality for deserving families in our communities.

 Hugo Good Neighbors Food Shelf (pictured)